Does Toothpaste Work for Chemotherapy Mouth Sores?

 Some anecdotal evidence has emerged in recent years suggesting that toothpaste may provide some relief for those suffering from oral mucositis, but there is little to no scientific merit to these claims.
 While there may be a handful of instances where it has helped a specific patient to some extent, the majority of those suffering from mouth sores would be much better served by pursuing other options.

 It should be noted, however, that toothpaste can help in another, less direct capacity: maintaining oral hygiene.
 When a person has open wound in their mouth, such as the sores indicative of oral mucositis, they are naturally prone to infections that can further complicate their recovery.
-It is important for patients to continue brushing their teeth during this time in order to reduce the amount of bacteria in the mouth, thereby helping to stave off infections.
+It is important for patients to continue brushing their teeth and have a good oral care routine during chemotherapy in order to reduce the number of bacteria in the mouth, thereby helping to stave off infections.
 Try to use a fluoride toothpaste for this, though you may also need to buy an especially soft-bristled toothbrush to minimize irritation.

 Other Treatments for Oral Mucositis